 Single-page visual scorecard.
 Traffic-light by control domain, overall maturity score, compliance percentage.
 Auto-populates from Gap Analysis.
 Screenshot-ready for board reporting.

 Complete list of primary sources with version and date.
 Full legal disclaimer.
-Every reference in the workbook is traceable to a verified source document.
+Every reference in the controls matrix is traceable to a verified source document.

 2-page Word template with red placeholders for organization-specific customization.
 Covers scope, acceptable/prohibited uses, data handling, and oversight requirements.